KMK-ONLINE/react-vidio-tv-navigation/README.md

 # React Spatial Navigation

-This project aims to build a navigation tooll based on React.
+This project aims to build a navigation tool based on React.

 # How to use